-A breakfast that contains fresh protein, slow release gluten free carbohydrates such as quinoa, buckwheat, millet, amaranth and brown rice, some good quality fats such as avocado or coconut oil and some green vegies is the ideal way to start the day for every member of the family as it provides the body with energy, clarity of mind, blood sugar stability and will keep you feeling full for at least 3 to 4 hours.
+A breakfast that contains fresh protein, slow release gluten free carbohydrates such as quinoa, buckwheat, millet, amaranth and brown rice, some good quality fats such as avocado or coconut oil and some green vegetables is the ideal way to start the day for every member of the family.

 Low allergy breakfast idea Number 1: